Ad Space — Top Banner

 Tie-Dye Calculator

-Calculate how much dye, soda ash, and water you need for tie-dye projects.
+Calculate fiber reactive dye, soda ash, and water for tie-dye from shirt count and fabric weight.

 Supplies Needed